Hmmcrs/Discord-Archiver/IMPORTANT.md

 # Important Notice

 This script is considered as a **selfbot** which is against Discord ToS.
-I recommned using another account for this instead of your main one.
+I recommend using another account for this instead of your main one.

 ## Intended Use
 The intended use of this script is to archive messages in servers you **own** or have **permission** to do so.